o3o/harud/README.md

 A D binding to libharu.

-The project is a reactivation of the dharu project on dsource repository (http://dsource.org/projects/dmocks/)
+The project is a reactivation of the dharu project on [dsource repository](http://dsource.org/projects/aki/)/

 ## Note for Windows user
 You need to convert the lib file to OMF.